charbelnehme/case-study/README.md

 Piers is a co-founder and CTO of Moula.
 He has been working in information technology since 1997 with financial institutions including Royal Bank of Scotland, BNP Paribas , Barclays Capital .
 In these roles he was responsible for building proprietary systems that simplified various processes across programming languages.

 Piers is credited for the development of Moula’s proprietary platform that simplifies the business lending process.
-He has a Bachelor of Science in Astronomy from University College London and a Masters in Science in Electronic Product Innovation and Management from Middlesex University London.
+He has a Bachelor of Science in Astronomy from University College London and a Masters in Science from Middlesex University London.

 ### Aris Allegos ###